 Here's some of the things we'll discuss about E&O insurance for travel agents:

 First things first.
 E&O insurance stands for Errors and Omissions insurance.
-It’s a common insurancepolicy for travel advisors, travel agencies, or tour operators to carry.
+It’s a common insurance policy for travel advisors, travel agencies, or tour operators to carry.
+It offers a safety net when the travel planning train begins to go off the rails.
+BUT it might not cover you in ways you expect!

 Why?
-Because it may cover the cost of errors and omissions you may make.
-Buuuuut, this comes with a few caveats.
+Because while it may cover the cost of errors and omissions you may make, it comes with a few caveats.
 Don’t let the name fool you.

-If you’re thinking E&O insurance is going to cover the $2000 mistake of booking the client in the wrong room, or a few hundred for rebooking an airline ticket because you spelled a client's name wrong, you’re going to be sorely disappointed.
+If you’re thinking E&O insurance is going to cover the $2000 mistake of booking the client in the wrong room, or cover a few Benjamins you had to throw down to rebook a flight when you misspelled a traveler's name, you’re going to be sorely disappointed.
 On the flip side, if someone sues you for an exorbitant amount, errors and omissions insurance comes in really handy.

 E&O insurance covers booking errors and omissions that do not benefit the traveler, the traveler's family, and/or the travel advisor, and legal defense fees if your agency is named in a lawsuit.